Decartes992/ECED4402_Real_Time_Systems_Base_STM_Code/README.md

 This repository contains the base code for the labs in the ECED 4402 Real-Time Systems course.
 The code is designed for the STM32F411RE development board and is built using FreeRTOS for task management and real-time scheduling.

 The repository includes the foundational setup for:
--Using FreeRTOS on the STM board
+- Using FreeRTOS on the STM board

 I will build upon this base code to implement the various lab exercises, demonstrating my understanding of real-time task management, synchronization, and resource sharing on embedded systems.